This ghostly Halloween footprint craft is an easy, fun, & festive keepsake to make with your child this October!

 The Vinyl Cuts

-Here you can see all of my vinyl pieces after they were cut and weeded.
-A great thing about this project was that all the cuts were small, so I was able to use up a bunch of scraps left over from other projects….horray for frugal crafting!
+A great thing about this project was that all the cuts were small, so I was able to use up a bunch of vinyl scraps left over from other projects.

-After a quick rub with my scraper tool, my layered words were complete and beautiful….ahhh, I love a successful layering job.
+After a quick rub with my scraper tool, my words were layered and beautiful.

 Our Completed Halloween Footprint Craft: Rowan’s Ghostly Tootsies

-After all the vinyl was applied, I added some orange ribbon to the back for hanging….although we don’t normally hang it off a tree in the backyard. ;)
+After all the vinyl was applied, I added some orange ribbon to the back for hanging, and Rowan’s Halloween footprint craft was complete!

 Thanks so much for stopping by!